 Build a Social Media Calendar

 By this point, we’ve talked about auditing your social accounts and introduced important social media trends worth trying.
 What’s next?
-Visualizing your plan with a social media content calendar.
+Visualize your plan with a social media content calendar.

 At the end of the first step, you’ll have planned your next moves.
 Now put those down in a calendar.
 You can always build a social media calendar.
 But you’ll only waste your time considering you can fetch a template and customize it as per your needs.